deep-patel21/Notes4You/README.md

 # Notes4You
-Responsive music player web app, connecting users to the best piano tutorials for their favorite songs in a "Spotify-like" environment.
+Responsive music player web app, connecting users to the best piano tutorials for their favorite songs in a minimalist enviroment.

+Features:
+  - Easy to navigate through tracklist
+  - Automatic video correspondence to current song
+  - Alternative search button with an automatic search query via Google
+  - Login Page (coming soon)
+  - MIDI data synthesis to send to digital pianos (coming soon)